s312569/clj-biosequence/README.md

 In addition to these `moltype` and `gb-locus` are defined and return the molecule type and locus of the biosequence.

 To access features of a Genbank sequence `feature-seq` is defined and returns a lazy list of feature objects.
 To retrieve information from feature objects `feature-type` and `qualifier-extract` can be used. `feature-type` returns the type of featuer --- protein, Region, Site, CDS etc. `qualifier-extract` can be used to retrieve values from the 'GBFeature_quals' elements of a feature by supplying a qualifier name.
-Otherwise, further information can be obtained from the feature `:src` which is an xml element and can be accessed as described above.
-Examples:
+Otherwise, further information can be obtained from the contents of `:src`, which is an xml element containing the feature and which can be accessed as described above.

+The sequence corresponding to a feature can be returned using `get-feature-sequence` which takes a feature and its parent sequence and returns a fastaSequence object containing the seqeunce of the feature.

+Intervals of a feature object can be accessed using `interval-seq` which provides a non-lazy list of intervals. `get-interval-sequence` can be used to obtain interval sequences in the same way as described above for `get-feature-sequence`.

 ```clojure
 ;; get a genbank sequence from the file defined above